2019 - Jesilyn Faust

 Jesilyn Faust Global Studies internship was with GABRIELA National Alliance of Women in the Philippines.
 GABRIELA is a grassroots-based alliance of more than 200 organizations, institutions, desks and programs for women all over the Philippines.

 The alliance organizes women, especially farmers, workers, urban poor and students to vigorously campaign on women-specific issues such as women’s rights, gender discrimination, violence against women, and women’s health and reproductive rights.
-GABRIELA is also at the forefront of national and international economic and political issues that affect s women.
-In addition , GABRIELA provides direct services for marginalized women through its National Office, provincial and regional centers as well as member institutions.
+GABRIELA is also at the forefront of national and international economic and political issues that affect women.
+In addition, GABRIELA provides direct services for marginalized women through its National Office, provincial and regional centers, and member institutions.

 2018 - Swaroopa Lahiri

 Swaroopa Lahiri, a doctoral student in Global Studies, worked in coordination with the Sundarban Tiger Widow Welfare Society and the Tiger Widows Organization in West Bengal, India.
 She interviewed households and gathered information about the needs of impacted widows and families.
 Swaroopa also taught English and math to the children in the village.